ddai1/aws-azure-login/README.md

 Logging in with GUI mode is likely to be much more reliable.

-_Note:_ on Linux you will likely need to disable the Puppeteer sandbox or Chrome will fail to launch:

-    aws-azure-login --no-sandbox

 ### Behind corporate proxy

 If behind corporate proxy, then just set https_proxy env variable.